ABCD: Any Body Can Dance

 ABCD: Anybody Can Dance is a 2013 Indian Hindi-language dance drama film directed and choreographed by choreographer Remo D'Souza and produced by Ronnie Screwvala and Siddharth Roy Kapur under UTV Spotboy Motion Pictures.
 The film stars Prabhu Deva in the lead role along with Ganesh Acharya and Kay Kay Menon.
 The participants in Dance India Dance appear in supporting roles.
-Along with the Tamil and Telugu dubbed versions titled Aadalam Boys Chinnatha Dance and ABCD respectively, the film, made at a budget of between Rs 120 million and 420 million, was released worldwide in 3D on 8 February 2013 to mostly positive reviews from critics.
+Along with the Tamil and Telugu dubbed versions titled Aadalam Boys Chinnatha Dance and ABCD respectively, the film, made at a budget of between Rs 120 million, was released worldwide in 3D on 8 February 2013 to mostly positive reviews from critics.

 A sequel, Disney's ABCD 2 was released on 19 June 2015.

 Plot

 Vishnu, a choreographer for Jehangir Dance Company (JDC) quits his job after having a disagreement with his friend and manager, Jehangir Khan.
 Vishnu observes several proteges of Gopi.
 Despite their raw talent, they lack the discipline required to become serious dancers.
 They demonstrate this disastrously at a local event for a politician.
 After witnessing the youngsters show their dancing abilities, Vishnu decides to start his own dance group—Dhongri Dance Revolution (DDR) -- with them, ultimately preparing them to compete in Dance Dil Se.
 However, the rivalry between the two factions in the group led by D and Rocky leads to multiple issues.
 Only Rocky and his gang are initially willing to attend the free classes, but D and his friends soon gravitate towards the studio.

-They are soon joined by Chandu, a troubled but talented man suffering from drug addiction, Shaina, a bar dancer, and Rhea, a Westerner who was JDC's star dancer but left after Jehangir sexually asulted her during a "private lesson".
+They are soon joined by Chandu, a troubled but talented man suffering from drug addiction, Shaina, a bar dancer, and Rhea, a Westerner who was JDC's star dancer but left after Jehangir sexually assaulted her during a "private lesson".
 Rhea immediately becomes the new star of the group.
 Though the students are initially skeptical of Shaina because of her profession, Chandu defends her in front of the class.
 The pair quickly fall for one another.

 The two gangs continue to clash, driving Vishnu to his wit's end.
 However, the students seem to improve and as a reward, he gives them money to buy new speakers.
 They nearly lose it all when Rhea takes them to dance club where they challenge the resident champions.
 Vishnu arrives at the last minute and wins back the money.
 Vishnu is furious, but forgives them.
 They return to class with greater discipline and drive, only to suddenly be thrown out on the street after D's father calls the cops.
 The community complains that their children should not be wasting their time on dance.
 They perform an impromptu dance to convince their families of their talent.
 However, D's conservative father refuses to accept that his son desires to be a dancer.